AliElneklawy/split-youtube-chapters/README.md

     1:01:23 - Remarks

-It will also work when there are whitespaces instead of hyphens (-).
+It will also work when chapter names and timestamps are separated with whitespaces instead of hyphens (-).